Philomina Kane: YouTube

 Kane has a YouTube channel "NaturallyPhilo" with nearly 187,000 subscribers.
 On her channel she documents her hair journey and gives tips to “help Black women embrace their natural hair.
 Her most popular video "BEST Method To Define Type 4 Curls & Coils |Natural Hair|" has 1.3 million views.

+Black Ambition Prize

+In late 2023, Kane won $75,000 through Pharrell Williams' Black Ambition Prize, awarded to ventures that have shown progress against the venture concept (tested the concept, working prototype, minimum viable product).

+Chase TV Commercial Appearance

+Kane shared her inspirational story about the origin of the brand in a JPMorgan Chase campaign.